gamesbook/pyprototypr/docs/setting_up.rst

 ---------------------

-If you have no experience of working with Python, then "miniconda" is a fairly simple way of using Python; see https://docs.anaconda.com/miniconda/miniconda-install/ for instructions on downloading and running the installer.
-Make sure you choose a version that will install Python 3.11 or higher (3.11, 3.12, 3.13 etc.)
+If you have no experience of working with Python, then "miniconda" is a fairly simple way of using Python; follow https://docs.anaconda.com/miniconda/miniconda-install/ for instructions on downloading and running the installer.
+Make sure you choose a version that will install Python 3.11 or higher (3.11, 3.12, 3.13 etc.).
+Again, follow the documentation there to ensure that Python is working after the installation is complete.

-Once it is installed, you can install new packages using `pip`.
+Once Python is installed and working, you can install new packages for it using ``pip``.

 Alternative Options
 ~~~~~~~~~~~~~~~~~~~